lineality/dungeon_of_notebooks_coding_study_tools/README.md

 https://colab.research.google.com/drive/1h3niNU_0cCAJRqVfDRhDC5NXRIKIQ0zr#scrollTo=ed2AyGIRGRqp

-# Graphics
+# Interface: Graphics & Text, GUI & TUI
 To help make events concrete, there is a graphical display of what is happening in the dungeon room.
 In particular where the characters, creatures, and treasure chests are.
+For navigating freeling around the dungeon and rooms there will be a Text-User-Interface (or TUI) where the player will type in their actions.

 # Puzzle & Activity Examples: